-When you come in for your next appointment, we will prepare your teeth and take an impression of your teeth.
-Then, the mold will be sent to a lab to create your veneers.
+When you come in for your next dental appointment, we will prepare your teeth and take an impression of your teeth.
+Then, the mold will be sent to a lab.

-It can take a few weeks for the veneers to come back from the lab.
+It can take a few weeks for the dental restorations to come back from the lab.
 Once they arrive at our office, we will schedule an appointment to place them.

-- First, we’ll take a look at the colour, fit and shape of the veneer to make sure they’re the ideal fit.
+First, we’ll take a look at the colour, fit and shape to make sure they’re the ideal fit.

-- Next, we will give your teeth a thorough cleaning.
-The cleaning is an important step because it ensures that no bacteria will be trapped under the veneers.
+Next, we will give your teeth a thorough dental cleaning.
+The cleaning is an important step because it ensures that no bacteria will be trapped under the laminate.

-- After your cleaning, we use special solution on your teeth and veneers to enhance bonding
+After your cleaning, we use special solution on your teeth and laminate to enhance bonding

-- The next step is to use dental cement to bond the veneer to your tooth.
+The next step is to use dental cement to bond the laminate to your tooth.

 In most cases, it takes no more than two hours to place the veneers.
 Once the cement has hardened, you will be ready to leave our office with your new smile.

-The great thing about veneers is that the recovery period is quick.
+The great thing about the final placement appointment is that the recovery period is quick.
 Once the cement has hardened and the anesthetic wears off, you can eat and chew as normal.

-- Wear a mouth guard if you play sports.
+Wear an oral mouth guard if you play sports

 Veneers Vs. Crowns: What’s the Difference?

-- Veneers are thin shells (typically made of porcelain and 1 mm thick) that are bonded to the front of the tooth.
+Veneers are thin shells (typically made of laminate and 1 mm thick) that are bonded to the front of the tooth

-- Crowns are a little thicker (about 2 mm) and are designed to encase the entire tooth.
-They can be made from a variety of materials, including all-metal and porcelain.
+Crowns are a little thicker (about 2 mm) and are designed to encase the entire tooth.
+They can be made from a variety of materials, including all-metal and laminate.

 Crowns (with the exception of all-metal crowns) and veneers are both made to match the colour of your natural teeth.